-Name Address Telephone number Mobile telephone number

-Douglas Garden AWPR/B-T O&M Depot All operatives have

-James Crocket Stoneywood Road telephones.
-Their numbers

-Gary Cruickshank Craibstone Aberdeen AB21 9TN are not for publication; however, all details are

-Matthew Dunn provided to the WDSO and
+Name Address Telephone number Mobile telephone number AWPR/B-T O&M Depot C89C Chapel of Stoneywood Road Craibstone Aberdeen AB21 9TN All operatives have personal mobile telephones.
+Their numbers are not for publication; however, all details are provided to the WDSO and WSM to allow contact to be made.

-Mihai Neagu made.

-Craig Clark

-Craig Strachan

-Brandon Reid

-James Duncan